steveyoung-random/Image_Art/README.md

 4. Customize your artwork using additional tags and values, as needed.
 The available tags are listed below.

-5. Specify the output directory using the `path` tag (if different from the default "d:\temp"):
+5. Specify the output directory using the `path` tag (if different from the default):

 	`path="C:\path\to\output\files"`